danielabar/karafka_avro_demo/README.md

 ## TODO

+- For local file schema, does it really need schema name in message_type header?
+Since schema gets embedded in the message itself, maybe that's enough for decode method without also specifying schema?
 - Explain how it works, pointers to relevant code
 - RSpec tests
 - Why is `docker-compose rm -f` required before `docker-compose up` when containers already exist?